wslyvh/AmsterdamBlockchainWeek/README.md

 actionText: View the Events →
 actionLink: /events/

-description: The Community Blockchain Week is a community-organized initiative.
+description: The France Blockchain Week is a community-organized initiative.
   It is an agnostic movement based on the premise that self-organization is the backbone of the ecosystem.
 We invite projects, individuals and anyone interested in fruitful and educational discussions to join us.

-tagline: 4-10 March 2019 in Paris
+tagline: 2-8 March 2020 in Paris

 features:

+- title: Maison de la Mutualité
+  details: Placed at the heart of one of the most iconic Parisian district, la Maison de la Mutualité will host EthCC3 in 2020.
+Listed as a historic monument, the building has a long tradition of hosting congresses, concerts, seminars and meetings.

 - title: Consensys
   details: Paris’s Consensys hub.
 Consensys is the Leading Blockchain Development Studio in the World.
 Present in 6continents, it is counting 1000+ employees and 50+ startups (spokes), the French office is one of its European hub.